 A lump swelled in Sarah’s throat.
 “Yes, he has left me.
 But not in the way you think.”

 About the Author:

-Her latest book is the mystery/women’s fiction, Saving Grace.
+Her latest book is Beyond the Valley.

 I received a Copy of this book from the author for purpose of honest review.
 I was not compensated for the review, and the review is honest and my responsibility.